makrai/notes/goddard94-sem-lex-univ.md

   * Apresjan (1992 1974:53) listed 27 'basic meanings'
   * primitive meanings not necessarily correspond to ordinary words
   * they could be made perfectly clear through examples
   * The 'semantic networks' by which the meaning of a lexical item is stated in the MTM are not constructed within any postulated set of elementary senses, and their syntax is based on predicate calculus, rather than being drawn from the language being analysed
-  * according to Mel'cuk there is no reason to believe, on the assumptions of the Meaning-Text Model, that the elementary lexical meanings of different languages correspond
+  * according to Mel'cuk there is no reason to believe, on the assumptions of the Meaning-Text Model, that
+    * the elementary lexical meanings of different languages correspond
+    * ie there are any substantive semantic universals at all

 ## The NSM Search for Universal Semantic Primitives p20